 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 1) Filter Size

-Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
-Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
+Size is the easiest factor to ascertain.
+Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
 Most home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

 As a basic example, these are some usual MERV ratings and how they relate to efficiencies.
-This is only a guide, so be sure to read the filter manufacturers’ information when buying specific filters.
+This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.